palfibeni/KerAzsMB/README.md

 ### My keybindings

+This is your hammer, which works in most cases against those nasty nails.
 /deepinit will setup something similar like this, except for the drink/follow.

 | Slot | Dps | Heal | Tank |